Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 6. Hike the Tallest Mountain in the Caribbean: El Pico Duarte

+The Pico Duarte hike can be rejuvenating, spiritual (you will likely find yourself by day 3 of this hike – trust me), and overall a special experience for both tourists and local Dominicans alike.
 At the top of the peak are the mountainous views of the Dominican Alps from thousands of feet above sea level and the Dominican flag with a statue of the country’s founding father: Juan Pablo Duarte.
 A must-do for outdoor lovers.

 Here is my comprehensive guide to hiking Pico Duarte if you are interested in learning more about it.

-7. Valle de Tetero Hike
+7. Valle del Tetero Hike

-The cold Yaque del Sur River runs through the cool lush valley of El Valle de Tetero.
-Located halfway between the Manabao camp base and the top of Pico Duarte, you can easily combine both Pico Duarte + Valle de Tetero as a 4-day hiking excursion.
+The cold Yaque del Sur River runs through the cool lush valley of El Valle del Tetero.
+Located halfway between the Manabao camp base and the top of Pico Duarte, you can easily combine both Pico Duarte + Valle del Tetero as a 4-day hiking excursion.
+After a day’s hike to get here, you can set up your tent, go for a swim in the river, make a bonfire to cook your food, and just… relax.

 8. El Mogote Mountain Hike